Youtube Facebook Twitter Instagram

 William (Bill "Boss") Kent was chairman of the Jondaryan Shire Council from 1919 to 1945.

-He served on the Council since 1914.
+He served on the Council from 1914.
 Born in 1885, he was the grandson of the William Kent who purchased Jondaryan Station in 1863.
 He attended Maryborough Grammar School and arrived in Jondaryan as an overseer in 1906.
 In 1945, he subdivided Jondaryan Station into farms.
-He died at Jondaryan in 1952.
+William Kent died at Jondaryan in 1952.

 He was a farmer and purchased a block of land that was part of Jondaryan Station.
 He was awarded Jondaryan Shire Citizen of the Year in 1986 and an OAM (Order of Australia Medal) in 1991 for "Service to Local Government and the Community'.

 He served as the Chairman of the Local Transition Committee for the Toowoomba Regional Council.
-He was a farmer on a Jondaryan Station block.
-He is involved in a number of community and local government activities.
+He was a farmer on a Jondaryan Station block and is involved in a number of community and local government activities.

 Cr Peter Taylor was elected in 2008 as the first Mayor of Toowoomba Regional Council.